Oneiroi/clustercheck/README.md

 This version is rewritten to use Python twisted, so this module is required.

-To start at run time:
-echo "/usr/bin/pyclustercheck -f /etc/my.cnf > /var/log/messages 2>&1 &" >> /etc/rc.local
+To start at run time via sysvinit (largely deprecated): echo "/usr/bin/clustercheck -f /etc/my.cnf >> /var/log/clustercheck.log 2>&1 &" >> /etc/rc.local

 systemd support
 ===============